Zero-sum repeated games: Counterexamples to the existence of the asymptotic value and the conjecture $\operatorname{maxmin}=\operatorname{lim}v_n$: A repeated game with symmetric information where (v lambda ) does not converge

-Let us suppose that at some stage of $\Gamma$, the belief of the players about the current state is $1_{n}$, for some $n \in \m{N}$.
-Player 1's action has no influence and both players know it.
-If Player 2 plays $C$, then with probability $1/2$ he receives the signal $D$ (resp. $D'$), and by Bayes rule his posterior belief about the next state will be $1_{n+1}$ (resp. $1_0=1^{++}$).
-Now let us suppose that his belief is $1_{2n}$ or $1_{2n+1}$.
-If he plays $Q$, then with probability $1-2^{-2n}$ (resp. $2^{-2n}$) he receives $D$ (resp. $D'$), and his posterior belief about the next state will be $0^{++}$ (resp. $1^*$).
-Thus, in $\widetilde{\Gamma}$, the transition function $\widetilde{q}$ in the states $1_{2n}$ and $1_{2n+1}$ can be described by the following figure:
+Let us suppose that at some stage of $\Gamma$, the belief of the players about the current state is $1_{n}$, for some $n \in\mathbb {N}$.
+Player~1's action has no influence on the transition and both players know it.
+If Player~2 plays $C$, then with probability $1/2$ the signal is~$D$ (resp., $D'$), and by Bayes rule the posterior belief about the next state will be $1_{n+1}$ (resp., $1_0=1^{++}$).
+Now let us suppose that the belief is $1_{2n}$ or $1_{2n+1}$.
+If he plays $Q$, then with probability $1-2^{-2n}$ (resp., $2^{-2n}$) the signal is $D$ (resp., $D'$), and the posterior belief about the next state will be $0^{++}$ (resp., $1^*$).
+Thus, in $\widetilde{\Gamma}$, the transition function $\widetilde{q}$ in the states $1_{2n}$ and $1_{2n+1}$ can be described by Figure~\ref{fig2}.

 Let us suppose that at some stage of $\Gamma$, the belief of the players about the current state is $0_{n}$.
-Player 2's action has no influence and both players know it.
-If Player 1 plays $C$, then with probability $1/2$ she receives the signal $D$ (resp. $D'$), and by Bayes rule her posterior belief about the next state will be $0_{n+1}$ (resp. $0_0=0^{++}$).
-Now let us suppose that her belief is $0_n$.
-If she plays $Q$, then with probability $1-2^{-n}$ (resp. $2^{-n}$) she receives $D$ (resp. $D'$), and her posterior belief about the next state will be $1^{++}$ (resp. $0^*$).
-Thus, in $\widetilde{\Gamma}$, the transition function $\widetilde{q}$ in the state $0_{n}$ can be described by the following figure:
+Player~2's action has no influence on the transition and both players know it.
+If Player~1 plays $C$, then with probability $1/2$ the signal is $D$ (resp., $D'$), and by Bayes rule the posterior belief about the next state will be $0_{n+1}$ (resp., $0_0=0^{++}$).
+Now let us suppose that the belief is $0_n$.
+If she plays $Q$, then with probability $1-2^{-n}$ (resp., $2^{-n}$) the signal is $D$ (resp., $D'$), and the posterior belief about the next state will be $1^{++}$ (resp., $0^*$).
+Thus, in $\widetilde{\Gamma}$, the transition function $\widetilde{q}$ in the state $0_{n}$ can be described by Figure~\ref{fig3}.